kasmita1205/2021Fall_finals/README.md

 ![Picture2](https://user-images.githubusercontent.com/63721840/144547477-2ba2911e-7945-40f6-a91e-46dd29d0bcfd.png)

-4. With development there in increase in per person electricity consumption in both US and around the globe.
-Over the years it is observed that per capita energy consumption has increased around the globe but interestingly the negative trend is observed in case of US after year 2008.
-Hence, the hypothesis is true when considering global energy consumption but it is not true in case of every country.
+4.With automation and increase in usage of technology, accessibility to electronic equipment and gadgets, electrical vehicles there should be increase in per person electricity consumption around the globe.
+Over the years it is observed that per capita electricity consumption has increased around the globe but interestingly the negative trend is observed in case of US after year 2007.
+In US the per person electricity consumption was somewhere around 12.9 Million kWh which decreased to 11.6 Million kWh in 2020.
+There is clearly a drop of 10%.
+On contrary, there is around 19% growth in per person electricity consumption around the globe from 2007 to 2020.
+Hence, the hypothesis is true while considering global energy consumption but it is not true in case of US.

 ![Screenshot 2021-12-12 033613](https://user-images.githubusercontent.com/63721840/145707419-075050be-57d4-4e07-8f30-98f6129d4630.png)